Master Municipal Clerk and Clerk of the Board Academy Trainers

 In addition to her public sector experience, she has over 30 years of private sector management and customer care experience, including project management and strategic planning for telecommunications, internet, and employment services companies.
 Pamela earned a Master’s Degree in Organizational Leadership and a Bachelor’s Degree in Business Administration from Siena Heights University.
 She is certified in Total Quality Management and Success Signals, is a graduate of the National Community Development Institute’s Community Builders Leadership Institute, is a member of Women Leading Government (WLG) and is a Certified Municipal Clerk.

-Stephanie has a Bachelor’s degree in Business Management, is certified as a Master Municipal Clerk, is a graduate of CEPO, served several years on League of California Cities Policy Committees and on the CCAC Legislative Committee.
+Stephanie has a bachelor’s degree in Business Management, is certified as a Master Municipal Clerk, is a graduate of CEPO, has served several years on League of California Cities Policy Committees, and on the CCAC Legislative Committee.

 Lee Price, MMC